SCN’s Research Funding Overview

 As an outstanding research community dedicated to powering life-saving therapies and technologies for the benefit of Canadians, the Stem Cell Network aims to foster made-in-Canada RM therapies and technologies that will ignite global science advancements and therapeutic and technological innovations.
 Equally, we aim to build Canada’s international reputation for translational research excellence and expertise that will continue driving regenerative medicine into the clinic — creating access to state-of-the-art therapies for tomorrow’s patients.

 Over the course of the 2022–2025 period, two peer-reviewed funding competitions will be held to identify the research projects to be funded.
 The first kicked off in September 2021 and offers two- and three-year awards.
-The second, to launch in September 2022, will offer 22 month awards.
+The second, launched September 1, 2022 and offers 22 month awards.
 SCN anticipates supporting approximately 50 research projects — including clinical trials.

 SCN’s Peer Review Process